 It’s currently $9 per month or a whole year for $84.

 I’ve now got both PandaPow and Astrill accounts.
-Top speeds are comparable, but I spend more time on PandaPow as it is noticeably faster to react on the PC (they have a much lower ping time).
+Top speeds are comparable, but I spend more time on Astrill as it is much easier to switch between server locations (UK for banking/US for watching TV/Japan or Korea for faster browsing).

 If you’re wondering, there’s a decent video on their homepage that explains how a VPN works.